 Style Guide, at a Glance

 Be conversational.
-You're writing to everyday Christians, from the pulpit to the pew.
+Write to everyday Christians, from the pulpit to the pew.

 Be “you-focused.”
 Focus on your readers, and use personal pronouns.

-Your article should relate to missions, evangelism, church-planting, church-revitalization, etc.
+Your article should relate to missions, evangelism, discipleship, church-planting, replanting, etc.